Volentix/Vulcan/docs/install.md

 You will need to clone Vulcan to get some of the helm charts as well as the yaml files required to run Vulcan.

-Inside the k3sdownloads directory, run the command:
+Inside the downloads directory, run the command:
 ```
 git clone https://github.com/Volentix/Vulcan.git
 ```